 Once you have completed all the applicable forms, you will have to pay the applicable fee for registering a business name.

 The entire process for registering a business name normally takes 1-2 weeks, depending on the workload of the CAC and other factors.
-You do not need a lawyer to register a business name, however, if you want to register a company, you need the services of a lawyer or other accredited agent.
+You do not need a lawyer to register a business name.

 We hope you have found this information helpful.
 Please note that this information is provided for general informational purposes only and is not intended to be legal advice.
 No lawyer-client relationship is formed nor should any such relationship be implied.
 This answer is not intended to substitute for the advice of a qualified lawyer.
 If you require legal advice, please consult with a qualified lawyer.